By Chris on May 24, 2018 11:10:00 AM

 SWOT Analysis is a useful tool that allows you to understand the strengths and weaknesses of your company.
 Also, this technique enables you to identify both the opportunities open to your company and the threats it faces.
 SWOT analyzes your business and the environment in which operates.

-The scrutiny of strengths and weaknesses give you an internal look at your company’s operations, where you identify what the business develops adroitly and where it needs to improve.
+Scrutinizing strengths and weaknesses gives you an internal look at your company’s operations, where you identify what your business is succeeding at and where it needs to improve.

-On the other hand, the examination of threats and opportunities give you an external look, where you identify industry trends and outside forces.
+On the other hand, the examination of threats and opportunities gives you an external look, where you identify industry trends and outside forces.

 Here are some questions that might help you: